Kirbologist/Raman-Scattering-Code-Conversion/README.md

 You can change the calculation parameters by editing the `config.txt` file.
 Parameters must be entered in the format `Parameter:<value>`, where `<value>` is either a number or a fully lower-case word, no spaces.
 If no value is given, the program uses the default value.

 Here's what each 'run' parameter under does:
-- `CPU no.` is the index of the current computer of a cluster of computers (note that index-by-0 is used, so the first computer of a cluster has `CPU no.` = 0, the second computer has `CPU no.` = 1, etc.).
-By default, this parameter is 0.
-- `No. of CPUs` is the number of computers in the cluster.
+- `No. of CPUs` is the number of CPUs (threads) to be used to run the calculations.
+Specifically, it's the radii of the particles to calculate for is allocated among `<value>` many CPUs.
+Within each of these threads, more threads can be made to calculate the inner-most for loops of the code in parallel (this is controlled using the `SUBTHREADS=<value>` option above).
+If `<value>` is 0, the program is run with the maximum number of CPUs.
 By default, this parameter is 1.
 - `Minimum diameter` is the minimum diameter in nanometres of the largest axis of the spheroids to calculate the scattering of.
 By default, this parameter is 1000.
 - `Maximum diameter` is the maximum diameter in nanometres of the largest axis of the spheroids to calculate the scattering of.
 By default, this parameter is 2000.
 - `No. of radii` is the number of radii between `DIA_MIN`/2 and `DIA_MAX`/2 inclusive to calculate with.
 The lengths of these radii are regularly spaced.
 By default, this parameter is 100.